Join or Log In

 Step 1: Data Collection

-Collect expert assessments, user reviews, product metadata, and market data for all products in a category.
+Collect expert assessments, moderated user verdicts (approved reviews and their numeric contribution), product metadata, and market data for all products in a category.

 Step 2: Normalization